AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/04_unsafe_functions.rst

 Declaring and Calling
 -----------------------

-**Use an unsafe function when callers must uphold unchecked preconditions**
+**Use an unsafe function when safety depends on caller guarantees**

 * Declared with :rust:`unsafe fn`
 * Caller must satisfy the documented safety contract